 The inbuilt exposure meter would let me know if I was going overexposed.
 As the meter went further right (meaning I was starting to blow out the highlights, the brightest part of the image) I would raise my F-number to keep the exposure balanced and bring that meter back down towards ‘0’.
 This allowed me to keep the 1.3 second exposure time for as long as possible.

-By doing this though, I’m sacrificing sharpness and introducing a problem called lens diffraction.
+By shooting at F22, I’m sacrificing sharpness and introducing another problem; lens diffraction.

 As you increase the F-stop number, you lower the sharpness and reduce image quality because the camera is now struggling to get enough light in to give you a super sharp image.

 I would never normally shoot landscapes past F11, but I’m usually around F8 because it is closer to the lenses optimal sharpness.
-I only ever use those high F-stop numbers when it is the only way to get the shot I want.
+I only ever use those high F-stop numbers when it is the only way to get the ‘look and feel’ of the shot I want.

 At some point, and before the sun rises, you can go no higher and it simply isn’t possible to keep that 1.3 second exposure without an ND filter.
 What this shows though, it you can have a lot of fun before dawn and you can still have plenty of time to get the shot you want.